dotnet/core/release-notes/6.0/install-linux.md

 The following instructions demonstrate installing .NET 6 on Linux.
 These instructions augment the more general [.NET install instructions](install.md), including installing with `.tar.gz` files, that work on multiple operating systems.

+[Linux package dependencies](linux-packages.md) describes the set of packages required to run .NET on Linux.

 ## Distributions

 The following distributions are available for Linux: